-In addition, data from a survey made by the Danish Road Directorate (Hansen, 2010) has given information of the total mileage driven by foreign cars, vans, coaches and trucks on Danish roads in 2009 and a follow-up survey in 2014 has given additional information.
-For trucks, the mileage contribution from foreign vehicles has been added to the total mileage on Danish roads for Danish trucks > 16 tonnes of gross vehicle weight.
-The data has been further processed by DTU Transport; by using appropriate assumptions, the mileage have been backcasted to 1985 and forecasted to 2018.
+vans, coaches and trucks on Danish roads in 2009 and a follow-up survey in 2014 has given additional information.
+For trucks, the mileage contribution from foreign vehicles has been added to the total mileage on Danish roads for Danish truck-trailers and articulated trucks in two gross vehicle weight categories, < 40 tonnes and > 40 tonnes.
+The data has been further processed by DTU Transport; by using appropriate assumptions, the mileage have been backcasted to 1985 and forecasted to 2020.

-Figure 4.1 Number of vehicles in sub-classes in 1985-2018.
+Figure 4.1 Number of vehicles in sub-classes in 1985-2020.